 Negotiating for the salary you deserve is one of the trickier (and emotionally fraught) parts of your career.
 Fortunately, there are many tried-and-true techniques for getting it done—whether you’re entering a new job or trying to boost your compensation at your current one.
+Here are some key tips for negotiating salary, including how to ask for higher pay in a job offer, and how to bring up salary negotiations with your current manager.

 Negotiating Your Salary at Your Current Organization